ForeverFancy/CS224n/README.md

 # CS224n

-A repo for assignments and projects of Stanford CS224n.
+Repo for assignments and project of Stanford CS224n.